 Farmers who plant Monsanto's GM crops probably don't realize what they bargain for when they sign the Monsanto Technology Stewardship Agreement contract.
 One farmer reportedly 'went crazy' when he discovered the scope of the contract because it transfers ALL liability to the farmer or grower.
 Here is the paragraph that defines Monsanto's limit of liability that shifts it to the farmer: G. FDA Urged to Prohibit Carcinogenic "Caramel Coloring" ~ Newsroom ~ News from CSPI.

 CSPI Says Artificial Caramel Coloring is Quite Different from Real Caramel February 16, 2011 WASHINGTON—The “caramel coloring” used in Coca-Cola, Pepsi, and other foods is contaminated with two cancer-causing chemicals and should be banned, according to a regulatory petition filed today by the Center for Science in the Public Interest.

-Antibiotics pipeline ‘drying up,’ WHO warns : epiNewswire By Bryant Furlow on Feb 09, 2011 with Comments 0 The world is in a “race against time” to develop new antibiotics with which to confront a growing tide of multidrug-resistant “super germs” like Acinetobacter baumannii and MRSA, according to a new report in the Bulletin of the World Health Organization.
+The drug, a synthetic form of progesterone trade-named Makena, is recommended as a weekly injection for women at high risk of delivering prematurely, beginning between 16 and 18 weeks' gestation until 36 weeks.
+The action by K-V Pharmaceutical Co. boosted the total cost of the drug during a pregnancy from about $400 to $30,000, igniting a firestorm of objections.
+Antibiotics pipeline ‘drying up,’ WHO warns : epiNewswire.
+By Bryant Furlow on Feb 09, 2011 with Comments 0 The world is in a “race against time” to develop new antibiotics with which to confront a growing tide of multidrug-resistant “super germs” like Acinetobacter baumannii and MRSA, according to a new report in the Bulletin of the World Health Organization.